MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-setup-infrastructure.md

 ## Overview

-In order to use Mesh Cloud scripting in your Mesh experience, there are three things you must do:

-1. Deploy the Mesh Cloud Scripting Service cloud infrastructure to Azure.
-2. Set up your development environment.
-1. Provide cloud scripting details when you build and publish your experience.

-In this article, you'll learn about Step #1: deploy the Mesh Cloud Scripting Service cloud infrastructure to Azure.
+In this article, you'll learn about various aspects of Mesh Clouding infrastructure and management, including the services that get deployed to your Azure Subscription when you build and publish your Cloud Scripting project.

 ### Resources deployed